 The United Nations General Assembly adopted the resolution on 5 December 2013 with a vote of 137-28 with 20 abstentions.

-Pursuant to resolution A/RES/68/32, the General Assembly held informal meetings to commemorate the International Day for the Total Elimination of Nuclear Weapons on 26 September 2014 and on 30 September 2015.
+Pursuant to resolution A/RES/68/32, the General Assembly held meetings to commemorate the International Day for the Total Elimination of Nuclear Weapons on 26 September 2014 and on 30 September 2015.
 The day has also been observed at the United Nations Office at Geneva and elsewhere by coordinating various activities throughout the world, such as symposia, conferences, exhibits, competitions, publications, instruction in academic institutions, media broadcasts and others.

-In 2014, in resolution A/RES/69/58, the General Assembly reinforced the commemoration of the Day, by requests the Secretary-General and the President of the General Assembly to make all the arrangements necessary to commemorate and promote it, including by convening an annual meeting of the Assembly to commemorate the International Day and to provide a platform for the promotion of these activities;
+In 2014, in resolution A/RES/69/58, the General Assembly reinforced the commemoration of the Day, by requesting the Secretary-General and the President of the General Assembly to make all the arrangements necessary to commemorate and promote it, including by convening an annual meeting of the Assembly to commemorate the International Day and to provide a platform for the promotion of these activities;